CS559/CS559-Three21/README.md

 1. Find and replace all instances of `./` with `../src/` in the file you just copied and renamed (`build/three.module.d.ts`).
 1. Voila!
 Now THREE.js type checking should work in VSCode.

-This should be redone each time the THREE version is updated.
+### These steps should be followed each time the THREE version is updated.
 You could just go about using an old version of `build/three.module.d.ts` (I tested this and type checking/type info worked for the example file I was looking at), but it's best to follow the steps above, in-case any new paths are added for new types in the `src/Three.d.ts` file.